pybricks/pybricks-micropython/doc/source/startinstall.rst

 You do not need to erase the contents of the microSD card first.
 This is done automatically when you flash the new image file.

-Using the EV3 brick
+Using the EV3 Brick
 -----------------------------------------------------------

-Make sure the EV3 brick is turned off.
-Insert the microSD card you prepared into the microSD card slot on the EV3 brick, as shown below.
+Make sure the EV3 Brick is turned off.
+Insert the microSD card you prepared into the microSD card slot on the EV3 Brick, as shown below.

 .. figure:: images/sd.png
    :width: 75 %
    :alt: sd
    :align: center

-   Inserting the flashed microSD card into the EV3 brick
+   Inserting the flashed microSD card into the EV3 Brick

-Turning the EV3 brick on and off
+Turning the EV3 Brick on and off
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Turn on the EV3 brick by pressing the dark gray center button.
+Turn on the EV3 Brick by pressing the dark gray center button.

 The boot process may take several minutes.
-While booting, the EV3 brick status light turns orange and blinks intermittently, and you'll see a lot of text on the EV3 screen.
-The EV3 brick is ready for use when the status light turns green.
+While booting, the EV3 Brick status light turns orange and blinks intermittently, and you'll see a lot of text on the EV3 screen.
+The EV3 Brick is ready for use when the status light turns green.

-To turn the EV3 brick off, open the shutdown menu with the back button, and then select *Power Off* using the center button, as shown below.
+To turn the EV3 Brick off, open the shutdown menu with the back button, and then select *Power Off* using the center button, as shown below.

 .. figure:: images/onoff.png
    :width: 65 %
    :alt: devicebrowser
    :align: center

-   Turning the EV3 brick off
+   Turning the EV3 Brick off

 Viewing motor and sensor values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^